Self-supervised ECG Representation Learning for Emotion Recognition: Self-supervised Solution

 \subsection{Self-supervised Learning of ECG Representations}

-We propose a self-supervised deep multi-task CNN to learn $R_{ECG}$, through recognition of different transformations applied to input ECG signals.
+We propose the use of a self-supervised deep multi-task CNN to learn $R_{ECG}$, through recognition of different transformations applied to input ECG signals (without utilizing any of human-annotated labels provided with the data).
+A similar approach was used in \cite{multitask_selfsupervised} for human activity recognition.
 Let's denote an example tuple of inputs and pseudo-labels for $T_{p}$ as $(X{_j}, P{_j})$ where $X{_j}$ is $j^{th}$ transformed signal, $P{_j}$ is the automatically generated label according to the $j^{th}$ transformation, and $j\in[0,N]$ where $N$ is the total number of signal transformations.
 To learn $T_{p}$, a signal transformation recognition network, $\gamma(X_j, P{_j}, \theta)$ is trained, where $\theta$ is the set of trainable parameters.
 The model learns $\theta$ by minimizing the total loss, $L_{total}$, composed of the weighted average of the individual losses of the signal transformation network ${L}_{j}$.
 The total network loss is defined by:

 where $\psi_j$ and ${\alpha}_{j}$ are the predicted probability and loss coefficient of the $j^{th}$ transformation task respectively.